Part 4: How the Fawn Response or Fawning Works in Your Body

 (And Why You Can’t “Just Stop Doing It”)

-Your Nervous System Is Always Scanning for Danger
+Your Nervous System Is Always Scanning (Even Before You Are)

 Could I lose connection here?